bluebossa63/tce-0.11.0/blogs/part 3/blog-3.md

 kubectl describe builder <name>
 ```

 to get more clues about the cause.
 I had a lot of certificate exceptions here when using my self-signed certificates.
 If you're using a public repository, you avoid this kind of trouble completely.
-Might be easier for beginners but you won't be able to use your own repository this way.
+Might be easier to begin with but you won't be able to use your own repository this way.

-So if it does not work right from the start I recommend reading the [repository conventions](../../README.md) and check, if you really have adapted everything that is necessary.
+So if it does not work right from the start I recommend reading the [repository conventions](https://github.com/bluebossa63/tce-0.11.0/blob/master/README.md#repository-conventions) and check, if you really have adapted everything that is necessary.
 For the building process watch out for the following details:

 ```bash
 kpack/kpack-values.yaml